 2.4.2.
 Estimation of the cropping system, crop type, field-year and station effects

 Using the field data, we first developed statistical models relating the activity-density, richness and CWM body size of carabids and spiders to the kind of cropping system.
 As trap type affected several of these metrics, we retained only the data for large pitfall traps filled with salt solution for which we had the largest dataset (eight traps per field and per sampling date).
 For each trap, we pooled the data for the three sampling dates (April, May and June) in each year.
-Effects of cropping system, crop type and their interaction were evaluated using the same statistical approach as described in section 2.3 using generalized linear mixed models or linear mixed models, including a random field-year effect and a random station effect.
+Effects of cropping system, crop type and their interaction were evaluated using the same statistical approach as described in section 2.3 using generalized linear mixed models or linear mixed models, including a random field×year effect and a random station effect.
 The effects of crop, cropping system and their interaction were assessed with an ANOVA using type III sum of squares.
 In case of a significant effect, post-hoc Tukey tests were performed for multiple comparisons (multcomp package).

 We then used the statistical models obtained to predict three community metrics: activity-density, richness and CWM body size, for two taxonomic groups (carabids and spiders), and two crops (cereals and oilseed rape), giving 12 response variables.